 - Detail the requirements for pursuing a career in your SSU Field [3.2b]

 This is an essential, core component of the curriculum.
-Students will complete their SSU in one of four 4-week blocks of time according to the following conditions:
+Students will complete their SSU in a 3-week block of time according to the following conditions:

 - All students except for those on the BM(EU) programme will conduct their SSU within the Wessex Region.
 Options for BM(EU) students will be available on Blackboard.